mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * _can you even reset passport numbers_
 * _is it possible that i've done a crime_

-[^brain]: after years of practice, i am now able to think entirely in lowercase
+[^brain]: after years of practice, i now think entirely in lowercase

 ------